 - Surgery leads to infection, bleeding or injury to nerves (rare but not unknown)

 - Pressure in the leg disrupts the blood supply, which results in injury to nerves and muscles

 Fibula Treatment Should Begin Immediately

-When a patient arrives in the clinic with an ankle injury, we usually order x-rays to determine the damage.
-Ice is applied to reduce swelling, and the leg is elevated.
+When a patient arrives in the clinic with an ankle injury, ice is applied to reduce swelling, and the leg is elevated.
 We may recommend a nonsteroidal anti-inflammatory drug to relieve pain.
 Most patients are advised to use crutches.
 We may fit the patient with a brace or walking boot to immobilize the lower leg.